jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The outer squares are the clauses.
 The squares in the larger square are the references to those clauses.

 Execution control is so common and the notation above is rather complex.
 The notation above should even require grouping triangles around the If groups.
-I already left those out, but I will do more to make it look clearer.
+I already left those out, but I might do more to make it look clearer.
 A simplified notation for a call to the Selection procedure is regularly used instead:

 ![](images/Symbol%20Language%20(2004).340.png)